 How to Mount Heavy Artwork on Brick-Veneer Walls

-Brick veneer is the dominant wall type in Australian homes built between 1950 and now.
-The outside skin is brick.
-Behind that brick is a 50 mm cavity (for ventilation and waterproofing).
+Right, here’s the thing about brick veneer.
+It’s the dominant wall type in Aussie homes built between 1950 and now.
+Outside skin is brick.
+Behind the brick is a 50 mm cavity (ventilation and waterproofing).
 Behind the cavity is a timber stud frame at 450 or 600 mm centres.
 Then 10 mm Gyprock on the inside.
 When you drill into a “brick wall” inside an Aussie home, you usually go through Gyprock, hit air, then hit brick.
 That cavity is the killer.
+Hang a 15 kg painting or a heavy mirror on brick veneer and you’ve got two real options: fix to the timber stud (best), or use a frame fixing or cavity anchor that grips the brick across the cavity.
+Here’s how I do it.

 What you’ll need